FlowFuse/flowfuse/docs/user/devices.md

 Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached set of modules.

-You can enable this mode by adding `moduleCache: true` to the `device.yml` file.
+You can enable this mode by adding `moduleCache: true` to the `device.yml` file or adding `-m` to the command line.
 This will cause the Device Agent to load the modules from the `module_cache` directory in the Device Agents Configuration directory as describe above.
-By default this will be `/opt/flowforge-device/module_cache`
+By default this will be `/opt/flowforge-device/module_cache`.

 The easiest way to create the cache is to download the `package.json` for the Snapshot.
 This can be found in the 3 dots menu for the Snapshot on the Project's Snapshot page.